 For Peckie, the oxpecker, Jimmy the rinho, is the biggest hero.
 Together they experience countless adventures and Peckie can no longer imagine a life without his Jimmy grows weaker and one day he settles down forever.
 Peckie makes new friends and never tires of telling stories of Jimmy.
 By the author of the best seller The Story of The Little Mole.

-written by Petra Postert When Josy’s grandfather passes away, she inherits his beehive.
+Petra Postert When Josy’s grandfather passes away, she inherits his beehive.
 At first, Josy is confused.
 Bees have not exactly been her favourite pets up to now.
 But after a while, with the help of the elderly Alma, her grandfather’s friend, she discovers her love for the little buzzing creatures.
 Shortlisted for the French- German Youth Literature Prize 2018.

-written & illustrated by Kai Pannen Ugulu is bored – together with his sister Mim, he always has to collect mushrooms for the winter because his family thinks that he is too slim to go hunting.
+Kai Pannen Ugulu is bored – together with his sister Mim, he always has to collect mushrooms for the winter because his family thinks that he is too slim to go hunting.
 As Ugulu decides to build a trap to catch a mammoth, Rondur, the leader of the clan, falls inside the hole.
 And as the siblings find a little wolf and take it home, Rondur is even less amused.

 written by Alexander Eichhorn and illustrated by Birgit Schössow